destocot/astronotes/src/content/docs/linux/page-2.md

 - <kbd>CTRL</kbd> + <kbd>C</kbd> - SIGINT
   - you're telling it to **int**errupt what it's doing and stop.
 - <kbd>CTRL</kbd> + <kbd>D</kbd> - SIGQUIT
-  - many programs won't respond to SIGQUITE but bash itself will.
+  - many programs won't respond to SIGQUIT but bash itself will.
 You can also type `exit`.
 - SIGTERM - there is no shortcut for SIGTERM
   - if you use the `kill` program to kll another program, the way it does that is by sending a SIFTERM to the program.
 - SIGKILL - if you want a program to stop and stop **now**, you can do `kill -9` or (`kill -SIGKILL`)